 Once you’ve finished customizing your poll, press the done button in the top-right corner of your screen.
 The poll sticker automatically will appear in the centre of the screen, you can drag the Instagram Poll around to fit your image, text and style of your image.
 You can change the Poll sticker smaller or larger.

 4. Share Your Story

-Votes then turn the Poll sticker into percentages based on what your audience selcted options.
-The percentage of votes are viewable to the public, however who voted and the number of votes is only viewable to you.
+Votes then turn the Poll sticker into percentages based on what your audience selected options.
+The percentage of votes are viewable to the public, however, who voted and the number of votes is only viewable to you.

-Analytics are only available whilst the post is live, so screenshot or jot down the results from your Poll so you can utilise this information after the 24 hours that Instagram allows for a single story.
+Analytics are only available whilst the post is live, so screenshot or jot down the results from your Instagram poll so you can utilise this information after the 24 hours that Instagram allows for a single story.

-How to use Instagram polling to engage with your audience
+How to use an Instagram poll to engage with your audience

-Here’s how brands can use Polling to engage with their followers:
+Here’s how brands can use an Instagram poll to engage with their followers:

 Get opinions on: